Gostivar: Etymology

-The name Gostivar comes from the Slavic word gosti meaning "guests" and the Turkish word "dvar" meaning castle or fort.
+The name Gostivar comes from Slavic words gosti meaning "guests" and dvor meaning castle or fort.

 Geography

 Gostivar, at an elevation of 535 meters, is situated on the foothills of one of the Šar Mountains.
 Near to Gostivar is the village of Vrutok, where the Vardar river begins at an altitude of 683 m from the base of the Šar Mountains.
 Vardar River extends through Gostivar, cutting it in half, passes through the capital Skopje, goes through the country, enters Greece and finally reaches the Aegean Sea.

 Demographics

+Gostivar is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 44 Christian households, 3 bachelors and 7 widows.

+In statistics gathered by Bulgarian researcher Vasil Kanchov in 1900, the city of Gostivar was inhabited by 3,735 people, of whom 3,100 were Turks, 310 Bulgarian Christians, 200 Romani, 150 Muslim Albanians and 25 Vlachs.
+Kanchov wrote in 1900 that many Albanians declared themselves as Turks.
+In Gostivar, the population that declared itself Turkish "was of Albanian blood", but it "had been Turkified after the Ottoman invasion, including Skanderbeg", referring to Islamization.

+The researcher Dimitar Gađanov wrote in 1916 that Gostivar was populated by 4,000 Albanians "who were Turkified", 100 Orthodox Albanians and 3,500 Bulgarians, while the surrounding area was predominantly Albanian.

 According to the 2002 census, the city of Gostivar had a population of 35,847 inhabitants and the ethnic composition is the following: